George S. Park: Biography

 Immediately after the mob raid, Park moved to Magnolia, Illinois, where he made a fortune in real estate, and he returned to Parkville in late 1855.

 In 1858, Park pledged US$500 toward establishing Bluemont Central College in the newly named Manhattan.
 This became Kansas State University.

 In 1859, Park promoted a railroad proposal from Cameron, Missouri to Parkville, to be called the Parkville and Grand River Railroad.
 It was planned to cross the Missouri River at Parkville.
 However, in 1869, Kansas City won the race for the first bridge across the river at the Hannibal Bridge which transformed it into the dominant city in the region.

 Park was elected to the Missouri State Senate in 1866, where he introduced a bill to establish an industrial college.
 The bill failed.

 Park formally moved back to Magnolia in 1874.
 He donated part of his land on the bluffs for a college to be headed by John A. McAfee, then president of Highland College in Highland, Kansas.
 The school founded in 1875, which became Park College, was initially aimed at preparing students for missionary life for the Presbyterian Church.
 Among the training was students building the school structures including its landmark MacKay Hall.

-Park is buried on the Park College plot in the Walnut Grove Cemetery in Parkville.